xdark36/UpListTracker/README.md

 #### Manual Checks
 - **Pull-to-refresh**: Swipe down on the main screen for immediate position check
+- **Copy Position**: Tap the "Copy" button to copy current position to clipboard
 - **Settings**: Tap the Settings button to modify configuration
 - **Clear Session**: Use "Clear Cached Session" in Settings to force re-login